onedr0p/home-ops/docs/installation/guidelines.md

 - Configure DNS on your nodes to use an upstream provider (e.g. `1.1.1.1`, `9.9.9.9`), or your router's IP if you have DNS configured there.
 Do not use a Ad-blockers (PiHole, Adguard-Home, Blocky, etc.) DNS server.
 Ad-blockers should be used on devices with a web browser.

+- Remove any search domains from your hosts `/etc/resolv.conf`.
+Search domains have an issue with alpine based containers and DNS might not resolve in them.

 - Ensure you are using `iptables` in `nf_tables` mode.

 - Enable packet forwarding on the hosts, and apply other sysctl tweaks: